 I planned to cover Star Trek eventually, but it did not fit in my initial definition of wargames so I felt like I should start with purer examples of the genre and go back to it later.
 As I reviewed more games, especially space games, I realized how influential Star Trek was, so it is high time I cover it.

 The history of Star Trek the video game as been covered better than I ever could in other places, in particular by the Digital Antiquarian but also by gameoffame, which managed to collect the testimonies of the first developers.
-Here is the short version : starting in 1971, Mike Mayfield programmed the game on a mainframe computer (a Sigma 7), and then he programmed it again in BASIC on a HP2000C.
-This BASIC version was added to the HP public program library (1973 – hence the date at which I consider it available).
+Here is the short version : starting in 1971, Mike Mayfield programmed the game on a mainframe computer (a Sigma 7), and then he programmed it again in BASIC on a HP2000C, finishing in October 1972.
+This BASIC version was added to the HP public program library.
 There the program was spotted by David Ahl and Mary Cole, who modified the code further before republishing it in the 1973 edition of 101 BASIC Computer Games.

 Most, but not all.
 In September 1974, Robert Leedom proposed his own version in the People’s Computer Company newsletter.
 David Ahl, who had at that point launched Creative Computing, took notice and reached out to Leedom.
 In June 1975, Alh would publish the code for “super STAR TREK” in Creative Computing and, absolutely critically, publish it again in the second 1978 edition of 101 BASIC Computer Games.